blackmirror-media/BMInputBox/README.md

 ### Cocoapods

 CocoaPods is the recommended way to add BMInputBox to your project.
-As soon as they solve the problems with Swift pods.
+As soon as they solve the problems with Swift pods...

+**Until that time, simply add the `BMInputBox.swift` file to your project.**

 ## Usage